 Place a medium, deep pan over a high heat, pour in the sunflower or sunseed oil and allow to heat up.
-To test if the oil is hot enough, drop a piece of bread into the pan – if the bread floats to the surface, sizzles and turns golden, it’s about right.
+To test if the oil is hot enough, drop a piece of bread into the pan – if it floats to the surface, sizzles and turns golden, it’s about right.

-Drain the onions, dust a handful of them with flour until lightly coated, then dip into the batter.
+Drain the onions, dust a handful of them with flour until lightly coated, then dip them into the batter.
 Remove with a slotted spoon and allow any excess batter to drip off, then carefully lower into the hot oil.

-Heat a splash of olive oil in a large frying pan over a medium heat, add the burgers and cook for 10 to 12 minutes, or until cooked through and golden, turning halfway and pressing down with a fish slice to get them nice and crispy.
+When you’re ready, cook the burgers in 1 tablespoon of oil in a large frying pan on a medium heat for 10 to 12 minutes, or until golden and cooked through, turning halfway and pressing down with a fish slice to get them nice and crispy.

-Finely shred the lettuce.
-Add to a large bowl with half of the vegan mayo (keep the rest in the fridge for up to two days and use as a tasty dip or in sandwiches).
-Mix well.
+Finely shred the lettuce and mix with half the vegan mayo (keep the rest in the fridge for up to 2 days).
 Slice the tomatoes and place on a plate lined with kitchen paper.

 Sprinkle over a little salt and pick over the basil leaves.
 Top with another piece of kitchen paper and pat lightly to remove any excess water.

-Once ready, pile the lettuce and sliced tomatoes onto the burger bun bases.
-Pop a burger on top, snip over the cress, then layer over the gherkins and crispy onion rings.
+Once ready, pile the dressed lettuce and sliced tomatoes and basil on to the burger bun bases.
+Pop the burgers on top, snip over the cress, then layer over the avocado, gherkins and crispy onion rings.

 Add a good squeeze of ketchup to the burger bun lids, place them on top, squeezing down gently, then tuck in.